Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 | 2       | 40.5 $\pm$ 0.5                 | 41.22 $\pm$ 3.50                     | 1.79 $\pm$ 0.19            |
 | 3       | 37.5 $\pm$ 0.5                 | 38.10 $\pm$ 3.25                     | 1.60 $\pm$ 0.21            |

+The obtained results demonstrate a robust agreement, with a Mean Absolute Percentage Error of of (1.75 ± 0.20) %, between the values registered by the clamp-on meter and those predicted by the proposed equivalent electrical circuit model.
+It is important to mention that an error propagation study was carried out to address measurement uncertainties.

 ### Conclusion